Doing a charity challenge is a great way to raise money for your favourite animals AND to really push back your comfort zone.

 Go on a volunteer holiday - Responsible Travel list lots all over the world, from elephant conservation to rainforest conservation.

 Global Adventure Challenges list lots of charities you can support under their Animal Welfare and Wildlife Conservation listings.
 Click here to leap to see their pages

 Life changing Charity Challenges help to raise funds for UK charities.
 Their mission is to help people fulfil their lifetime ambitious and raise funds for charity at the same time!

 Please take advice from your GP and fitness trainers on how best to prepare yourself for these events physically.
 Plus check on how they think you will handle altitude - many people have problems on events because altitude sickness hits them unexpectedly.
 Altitude sickness can hit the fittest of people when they least expect it, so talk to a GP before you even contemplate doing a challenge.
 And make sure you have a good level of insurance.

-It also goes without saying that you should check the advice of your government e.g. the Foreign & Commonwealth Office in the UK before you head off, just in case things are a more than a bit delicate in the country to which you intend to have your charity challenge.
+It also goes without saying that you should check the advice of your government e.g. the Foreign, Commonwealth and Development Office in the UK before you head off, just in case things are a more than a bit delicate in the country to which you intend to have your charity challenge.

 Some of these challeges have age restrictions e.g. minimum age 18, and some have sponsorship conditions e.g. you need to raise a certain amount of sponsorship to do the event.
 And of course these days you will need to stick to covid-19 guidelines, rules and regulations, wherever you are and however you get there.